 1926 - Bethune is diagnosed with tuberculosis.
 At the same time the Bethune's marriage fails.
 The couple divorce in 1927 and Frances returns to Scotland.

 Bethune leaves Detroit to receive treatment for his tuberculosis at the Calydor Sanatorium in Gravenhurst.
 Form there he moves to the Trudeau Sanatorium at Saranac Lake, across the border in New York State, where he learns about compression therapy, a newly developed treatment for tuberculosis that deliberately collapses the affected lung.

 The operation is performed on Bethune by Montreal surgeon Dr Edward Archibald.
 Bethune makes a full recovery and is discharged in December 1927.

 1928 - Bethune moves to Montreal to study thoracic surgery under Dr Archibald at the Royal Victoria Hospital in Montreal.

 Archibald later describes Bethune's operating technique as, "Quick, but rough, not careful, far from neat, and just a little dangerous!"

-Concerned that many of his patients are becoming reinfected because of unsanitary living conditions and the lack of ongoing heath care, Bethune turns his attention to the socio-economic causes of disease.
+Bethune becomes concerned that many of his tuberculosis patients are relapsing because of unsanitary living conditions and the lack of ongoing heath care.
+He turns his attention to the socio-economic causes of disease.
 He opens a free clinic for the unemployed and begins to lobby the government and the medical profession for reforms to the health care system.